Roman and Athenian: Sulla, Cicero, Ceaser and Augustus

-Under Roman rule, Athens was given the status of a free city because of its global admired since classical period schools, and many Emperors visited Athens.
+Under Roman rule, Athens was given the status of a free city because of its classical period schools, and many Emperors visited Athens.
 Roman agora is still there today, after excavations of the American Archaeological school of Athens.

 Roman agora monuments’ history

 Tower of Winds in Plaka was built by engineer Andronicus of Cyrrhus around 50 BC, but according to other sources, might have been constructed in the 2nd century BC before the rest of the Roman forum.

 Athens first destruction after Persian Wars (since it was respected after Pelopponesian War), occurred during a siege in autumn 87 BC till summer of 86 BC.
 Roman general Sulla destroyed Athens because even respected from Romans, Athenians allied with King of Pontus, Mithridates.
 Romans managed to enter Athens at night.
 Dipylon was destroyed, Olympian Zeus temple the same, and both Plato’s Academy and Lycaeum.